clockworksspheres/wNp/src/README.md

 ## What is wNp

-# Eisenban Kanban board - wnp.board
+# Eisenban Kanban board - wnpBoard

 using the app found at:  https://github.com/clockworksspheres/eisenban